Perfect Hair Forever

 Perfect Hair Forever is an American adult animated television series created by Mike Lazzo, Matt Harrigan, and Matt Maiellaro for Cartoon Network's late night programming block Adult Swim.
-The series revolves around a young boy named Gerald Bald Z and his quest to find perfect hair.
+The series revolves around a young boy named Gerald Bald Z and his quest to find perfect hair, parodying story conventions of shōnen anime.

 Perfect Hair Forever premiered on November 7, 2004, and ended on April 1, 2007, with a total of 7 episodes.
 Two additional episodes premiered unannounced on April 1, 2014, as part of Adult Swim's annual April Fools' Day stunt.
 The series is a spin-off of Space Ghost Coast to Coast.

 Premise

 The series concerns a young boy named Gerald who is on a quest to find the perfect hair to remedy his premature baldness.
 He is joined on his wanderings by an array of strange companions.
 Gerald is opposed by the evil Coiffio and his minions for reasons which are never stated in the series.

 The series is a spin-off of Space Ghost Coast to Coast, due to a special featuring Space Ghost, Adult Swim Brain Trust, coming on right after the premiere of the series to help tie it together.

 Space Ghost appears in every episode, either as a character with an actual role, or in the background.